longpractice/linux_kernel_index/mm/b.md

 ## bootmem_node_data
 a global array holding all the `bootmem_data_t` for all the nodes.
-For UMA, there is only one element in this array, and is assigned to contig_page_data.bdata
+For UMA, there is only one element in this array, and is assigned to contig_page_data.bdata.